 - Vitamin E – If your skin is extra dry or you are just looking for a great way to give your skin some added moisture, vitamin E is the way to go.
 Start with ½ – 1 teaspoon.

 - Olive Oil – Don’t worry if you are out of coconut oil and still want to make soap.
 You can easily use olive oil instead.
 It’s terrific for your skin and will help it feel silky and smooth.
 The coconut oil will solidify at room temperature, but the olive oil won’t – so expect the end result to have a different texture.

 - Essential Oils – Add in 20 drops of your favorite oil combinations.
 Lavender, eucalyptus, peppermint, and ylang-ylang are a few of my favorites.

-- Some have said that this recipe turned out too watery for them.
-While I have had great results with this specific ratio, some commenters have mentioned that they achieved better results with a ratio of 2 cups of water, to 1 bar of soap.
+Some readers noted that this recipe turned out too watery for them.
+While I have had great results with this specific ratio, some commenters have mentioned that they achieved better results with a ratio of two cups of water, to one bar of soap.

-- My thinking behind adding the coconut oil was to help with thickening (since coconut oil solidifies at room temperature) and to provide a bit of extra moisture.
+My thinking behind adding the coconut oil was to help with thickening (since coconut oil solidifies at room temperature) and to provide a bit of extra moisture.
 I haven’t personally tested this recipe without the coconut oil.
-If you are going to omit the coconut oil, I’d probably use the 2 cups of water/1 bar of soap ratio that some have suggested.
+If you are going to omit the coconut oil, I’d probably use the two cups of water to one bar of soap ratio that some have suggested.
 But again, I haven’t tried those alterations myself, so can’t tell you 100% if they’ll work.